MartinKleinschrot/FullStack/part9/my-app/README.md

-# Title: Half Stack application development - app using TypeScript
+# Half Stack application development - app using TypeScript

 ## What does it do:
 It renders a list of courses which are defined in App.tsx via a component structure